Meno Martha International Menopause Directory

 On page four in Complementary & Alternate Therapies: Complementary and Alternative Therapies – “But people say it works …”. the (British) Women’s Health Concern note:

 “It is most important for your healthcare professional to offer you an individualised approach.
 We are realising more and more that the powerful placebo effect from almost every menopause intervention (which can be at the 50-60 percent level) may be due to improved brain chemical messengers which are generated because you believe that the treatment option will be effective.
 For you, as an individual, it may work.
-Always bear in mind the cost of the treatment option and the fact that some supplements or therapies may also carry risk or side effect”.10
+Always bear in mind the cost of the treatment option and the fact that some supplements or therapies may also carry risks or side effects”.10

 Health Topics A-Z